Psychiatrist Irabu series: Anime

 The plot of each episode follows a common thread.
-Irabu is consulted by a patient suffering from a psychological problem or a problem where other medical approaches have been exhausted.
-Each of the patients' heads are morphed into an animal head in some scenes after Mayumi administers the vitamin shot to them.
-Each patient somehow ties into one another, for example the first patient meets with the second patient and the seventh patient, all in the first episode.
+Irabu is consulted by a patient suffering from a psychological problem or a problem for which other medical approaches have been exhausted.
+Each of the patients' heads is morphed into an animal head in some scenes after Mayumi administers the vitamin shot to them.
+Each patient somehow ties into one another; for example, the first patient meets the second and seventh patients the first episode.

-The series won the Pulcinella award for Best Television Series in the "Young Adults" (14–17 years) division at the 2010 Cartoons on the Bay international animation festival in the province of Genoa, Italy, the Gary Goldman-presided jury of that year commending it as a "unique representation of the complex inner world of adolescents.".
-Noted animation blogger Benjamin Ettinger found it to be lacking in interest in the animation itself and the extreme eclecticism of the visual design no substitute for the finely crafted world of Nakamura and character designer and chief animation director Takashi Hashimoto's earlier Ayakashi: Samurai Horror Tales and Mononoke but still highly enjoyable thanks to the excellence on the part of Nakamura and the episode directors with which the material has been handled and highlighted the incorporation of real-life gravure idol Yumi Sugimoto as Mayumi as a welcome subversion of moe.
+The series won the Pulcinella award for Best Television Series in the "Young Adults" (14–17 years) division at the 2010 Cartoons on the Bay international animation festival in the province of Genoa, Italy.
+The jury of that year, presided over by Gary Goldman, commended it as a "unique representation of the complex inner world of adolescents."
+Noted animation blogger Benjamin Ettinger found it to be lacking in interest in the animation itself.
+In his opinion, the extreme eclecticism of the visual design was no substitute for the finely crafted world of Nakamura and character designer and chief animation director Takashi Hashimoto's earlier Ayakashi: Samurai Horror Tales and Mononoke.
+However, the series was still highly enjoyable thanks to excellence on the part of Nakamura and the episode directors.
+The series highlighted the incorporation of real-life gravure idol Yumi Sugimoto as Mayumi as a welcome subversion of moe.